adams85/common/README.md

 Currently, `PathUtils` offers two useful methods regarding file paths:

 * `MakeValidFileName`, which, as its name suggests, can be used to produce a valid file name from an arbitrary string (it not only takes length and reserved characters into account but also reserved file names of Windows like *con*, *prn*, *prn.txt*, etc.),
-* `MakeRelativePath`, which converts a path relative to the specified base path (the implementation of 3.0.0 contains a minor bug affecting \*nix style paths; this is fixed in 3.1.0).
+* `MakeRelativePath`, which converts a path relative to the specified base path (the implementation had some bugs up to 3.1.0, was fixed in 3.1.1).

 #### String utilities